Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Midweek Holidays

-Two bank holidays Ireland 2026 fall midweek:
+Two bank holidays fall midweek in 2026:

 • New Year’s Day (Thursday 1 January): Expect leave requests for Friday 2 January.